ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 		</tr>
 		<tr>
 			<td><b>Moddable Equipment Slot Max Charges Patch</b></td>
 			<td>This module causes `Inventory.GetEquipmentSlotMaxCharges`, which is normally only referenced by UI code, to also affect the actual max stock of each equipment slot of an inventory.
-Dependency of some mod content; cannot be disabled.</td>
+Dependency of some mod content; Stamina Bar may not work correctly if disabled.</td>
 		</tr>
 	</tbody>
 </table>